Who are the 9 Republicans running for House speaker? Here are the candidates

 Tom Emmer

-The Minnesota representative, a close ally of Rep. McCarthy, had declined to run to replace McCarthy as speaker earlier this month.
+The Minnesota representative, a close ally of McCarthy, had declined to run to replace the ousted speaker earlier this month.
 He announced his candidacy on Saturday.

 "The American people elected us to deliver on a conservative agenda that secures our border, stops reckless spending, and holds Joe Biden accountable.
 We cannot afford to fail them," he said.
 "I'm running for Speaker of the House to bring our conference together and get back to work."